pyrates-neuroscience/PyRates/documentation/doc/source/installation.rst

 - `sympy`
 - `scipy`

-Following the installation isntructions below, these packages will be installed automatically, if not already installed within the `Python` environment you are using.
+Following the installation instructions below, these packages will be installed automatically, if not already installed within the `Python` environment you are using.
 In addition, `PyRates` has soft dependencies, that are not necessarily installed automatically, but are required to make use of all functionalities of `PyRates`.
 These are: